haddocking/disvis/README.md

     sudo pip install numpy cython

 Wait till the compilation and installation is finished.
-Your system is now proporly prepared.
+Your system is now properly prepared.
 Follow the general instructions above to install **DisVis**.

 ### Windows